hoprnet/hoprnet/SETUP_LOCAL_CLUSTER.md

 3. **Run the one-line setup script**: Proceed to run the following script.
 If you are planning to run [MyneChat](http://app.myne.chat/) alongside, then make sure to pass the `-m` flag with your MyneChat instance URL.
 Please wait while this script creates the local blockchain network and deploys the project contracts.
 In average, the process can take between 2-6 minutes, depending on your computer capacity. **Important**, make sure to have both `curl` and `jq` installed in your computer before running the script, as both are used.
+Please be aware you also need a version of `bash` of `5.x` or superior, which in most macOS devices require an upgrade, the easiest being via `brew bash`.

 ```
 ./scripts/setup-local-cluster.sh -m "http://app.myne.chat" -i scripts/topologies/full_interconnected_cluster.sh